 I’m curious what IPR readers think of this thesis – that the United States of American was extremely libertarian until 1860 and still very libertarian until roughly 1930.

 Is there a good book on the subject?
 I haven’t found it yet.
 Some of the writing by Tom Woods and Tom DiLorenzo touch on it but they don’t really hit it in the way I’m thinking.
+This also applied to the possibility of buying cheap medicines.
 Most history writing for the period seems to focus on what the federal government was doing, or not doing.
 I’ve seen little about state and local government.

 Please let me know what you think in the comments.